-Solid analytical geometry is integrated throughout this course covering the calculus of vector valued functions, multivariable functions, and vector fields with applications.
+Course topics include the calculus of vector-valued functions, multivariable functions and vector fields.
+Solid analytic geometry and applications of the material are embedded throughout.
+Use of a computer Algebra System is integrated into the course.
 Graphing calculator required.
 The mathematics department recommends that the prerequisite not be more than two years old.
 If the prerequisite is more than two years old, then the recommendation is that the course placement exam be taken, or the prerequisite be retaken to ensure the success of the student.